thorsten/phpMyFAQ/docs/development.md

 to run any release for development purpose.
 It does not contain any code as the phpmyfaq folder is meant to be mount as the /var/www/html folder in the container.

-For development purposes you can start a full stack to run your current phpMyFAQ source code from your local repository.
+For development purposes, you can start a full stack to run your current phpMyFAQ source code from your local repository.

     $ docker-compose up